-Geography is a very broad subject and thus there are many degrees applicable to successful graduates who become trainee teachers in Geography.
-Applicants will need to demonstrate that they have considered how to develop their subject knowledge in the National Curriculum requirements for Geography, especially where topics have not been covered by their degree.
-Along with a good degree and an awareness of geographical and educational issues, a desire to excite, stimulate and engage young people from 11-18 with the possibilities and pleasures open to them in studying Geography is a good starting point for an application.
+Geography is a very broad subject and thus there are many degrees applicable to successful graduates who become trainee teachers in geography, although most do have a geography degree.
+Applicants will need to demonstrate that they have considered how to develop their subject knowledge in the National Curriculum, GCSE and A level requirements for geography, especially where topics have not been covered by their degree.
+Along with a good degree and an awareness of geographical and educational issues, a desire to excite, stimulate and engage young people from 11-18 with the possibilities and pleasures open to them in studying geography is a good starting point for an application.

-Trainees come together with Rebecca Lillington, the Subject Leader, for a weekly opportunity to learn more about the subject and the pedagogy of geography.
-It is an opportunity to learn from Rebecca, visiting experts and each other.
+Trainees come together on a Thursday for a weekly opportunity to learn more about the subject and the pedagogy of geography.
+It is an opportunity to learn from the subject leader, visiting experts and each other.

 Visits extend trainees’ subject knowledge and provide ideas for school trips and the value of them.
-Recent trips have been to the Royal Geographical Society in London where trainees got the opportunity to explore the role of ICT in geography and English Heritage in Swindon where trainees explored the cross curricular opportunities that the archives have.
+Recent trips have included the Royal Geographical Society in London, where trainees got the opportunity to explore the role of ICT in geography.
 A field trip takes place every year to the Field Studies Centre in Somerset where trainees revisit and redevelop some essential skills linked to physical and human geography.

 |Cotswold Edge Teaching Alliance (School Direct)|

 |Cotswold Teaching School Partnership (School Direct)|

 Rebecca LillingtonCirencester Deer Park School